moby/moby/contrib/man/md/README.md

 Docker Documentation
 ====================

-This directory contains the docker user manual in Markdown format.
+This directory contains the Docker user manual in the Markdown format.
-DO NOT edit the man pages in the man1 directory.
-Instead make changes here.
+Do *not* edit the man pages in the man1 directory.
+Instead, amend the Markdown (*.md) files.

 # File List